Appsmata/QtoA-Mobile/README.md

-## Introducing Q2Andy!
+## Introducing QtoA-Mobile!

-Q2Andy is a new Android Client for your Question2Answer site which uses a simple custom qa-api to give the same functionality of the web on the app!
+QtoA-Mobile is a new Android Client for your Question2Answer site which uses a simple custom qa-api to give the same functionality of the web on the app!

 <img src="q2a1.png"/>